 How do you know what makes a good daycare?

 We don’t have the luxury of conducting a full evaluation when looking for a center for our precious little one.
-At most, we are given a tour of the center or we may even be so lucky as to meet the teacher or see a portion of an activity that may be happening at the time of the tour.
+We may have spoken to the Director, given a tour of the center, or met the teacher and see a portion of an activity that was happening at the time of the tour.

-Something to think about.
+It's a lot to think about!
 Beyond the tour, parents usually have minimal time in the center.
 They drop off and pick up, but they don’t see much beyond that.
 Just don't judge a book by its cover.

-If you have questions or would like to talk about what to look for in a daycare, let us know.
+If you have questions or would like to talk about what to look for in a quality daycare center, let us know.
 We will help however we can.
-Also, you can rest assured that our Speech therapists, Physical Therapists, Occupational Therapists and Special Instructors are more than happy to work alongside your daycare teacher in order to optimize the benefits of Early Intervention.
+Also, you can rest assured that our Speech therapists, Physical Therapists, Occupational Therapists, and Special Instructors are more than happy to work alongside your daycare teacher in order to optimize the benefits of Early Intervention.